mainwp/mainwp-client-reports-extension/readme.txt

 == Changelog ==

+= 4.0 - 8-27-2019 =
+* Updated: extension UI/UX redesign
+* Updated: support for the MainWP 4.0

 = 2.3 - 8-2-2018 =
 * Fixed: an issue with sending scheduled reports on a specific setups
 * Fixed: an issue with inserting tokens from the tokens menu